applepiesNX/applepiesnx.github.io/content/blog/os-part-1.md

 extern "[calling convention]" fn my_function()->!{}
 ```

-Fortunately for us Rust supports the calling convention used by the UEFI firmware.
+Fortunately for us, Rust supports the calling convention used by the UEFI firmware.
 In order to use it we need to first add `#![feature(abi_efiapi)]` to our `main.rs` file.
 Next we need to edit our definition of the `efi_main` function and add `pub extern "efiapi" fn efi_main` to it.
 With all these changes made our main.rs file should now look like the following:

 ```Rust